emorgan00/EasyDatapacks/README.md

 ## Comments

 Comments in EasyDatapacks work exactly the same as in normal commands.
 Just put a "#"" at the beginning of the line, and everything on that line will be ignored.
 Comments can also be placed at the end of a line.
-Just enter a space and then a "#", and everything onwards will be ignored.
+Just enter a space, then a "#", then another space, and everything onwards will be ignored.

 ## Additional Notes